orkhanahmadov/laravel-zip-validator/README.md

 new ZipContent('*.jpg');
 ```

-This will return true Zip archive contains any file with `.jpg` extension.
+This will return true if Zip archive contains any file with `.jpg` extension.

 Filename matching is using [fnmatch](https://www.php.net/manual/en/function.fnmatch.php) function.
 You can use any of its [patterns](https://www.php.net/manual/en/function.fnmatch.php#refsect1-function.fnmatch-parameters).